MrBr/pipelinejs/README.md

 # Pipeline || PipelineJS

-Write application by writing it's topology and using independent micro services.
+Write an application by writing its topology and using independent micro services.

 ## Documentation